California Dreamin’ at Pismo Beach

 It’s real California, and these sights capture this iconic beach town’s laid-back vibe and its proximity to 27 wineries in the Edna Valley and Arroyo Grande Valley wine regions.

 Before surfing became vogue, Pismo Beach lay claim to the “clam capital of the world.”
 Even Bugs Bunny, the famous cartoon rabbit in Looney Tunes, knew of Pismo’s sea treasure.
 In 1957, Bugs Bunny said, “Well, here we are!
 Pismo Beach and all the clams we can eat.”
 But the clams, once so abundant, were over-harvested.
 Today, head to the Pismo Beach Clam Festival in October where 15,000 people usually gather for the three-day event.
-It features live music, food trucks, a local clam chowder contest, clam bake and wine walk.
-For some excellent clam chowder during the rest of the year, stop by the Splash Cafe.
+It features live music, food trucks, a local clam chowder contest and wine walk.
+For some excellent clam chowder during the rest of the year, stop by the Splash Cafe or one of the other great restaurants in town.

 Explore the New Pismo Preserve

 Get outside and into nature at Pismo Preserve, a 900-acre gorgeous piece of property lined with more than 10 miles of ranch roads and trails.
-Previously a private ranch, the scenic landscape was opened to public use in 2020.
 The park is open daily from dawn to dusk.
 Trails will be closed when wet.

 It’s well worth the trip as you’ll explore oak woodlands and coastal ridge lines, which give way to incredible views of the Pacific Ocean.
 The Pismo Preserve is located just off California’s scenic Highway 101 in Pismo Beach.
 Visit The Land Conservancy website at lcslo.org/project/pismopreserve/ to view hours and conditions.